yjose/elazizi.com/src/pages/about.md

 ## 👶 How I got where we are now

-I was born in Rissani, a small town in the east-south of Morocco.
+I was born in Rissani, a small town in the south-east of Morocco.
 I grew up in Errachidia and went to high school there.
 I studied Computer Science at the National School of Applied Sciences in El Hoceima in the north of Morocco and received my engineering degree in 2017.

 I worked as a Software Engineer for one year at Sopra Banking Morocco in Casablanca, then moved to Obytes as a Software Engineer working remotely and mainly focusing on the frontend side.